calvertyang/opentok-go-sdk/README.md

 ot := opentok.New(apiKey, apiSecret)
 ```

+> For most API calls, use the API secret for the specific project in your account.
+>
+> This is provided on the Project page of your [TokBox Account](https://tokbox.com/account/).
+>
+> However, the methods of **account management** are restricted to registered administrators for the OpenTok account.
+>
+> To use these methods, you must use the **account** API key and secret, which is only available to the account administrator,

 ---

 ### Session creation, signaling, and moderation

 #### Creating Sessions

-To create an OpenTok Session, use the `OpenTok#CreateSession(options)` method.
+To create an OpenTok Session, use the `OpenTok.CreateSession(options)` method.
 The `options` parameter is an struct used to specify the following:

 * Whether the session uses the [OpenTok Media
   Router](https://tokbox.com/developer/guides/create-session/#media-mode),